BahadorRashidi/MySQL-Project/ReadME_Goorm.md

 set sql_mode='';
 ```

-## make NOT Null and DEfault value
+## make NOT Null and Default value
 add NOT null as the third argument to create your table
 ```
 CREATE TABLE cats4